 - And don’t get me started on PayPal’s trigger-happy account freezing “for security reasons” –I was locked out of my account for days at a time which caused another set of problems entirely

-But that isn’t the best part.
+But that isn’t the most convenient part.

-How Payoneer Works
+How Transferwise Works

 The Mastercard logo is accepted in more places than some traditional debit cards, and the turnaround time of these transactions is light-years faster than PayPal ever was.